 The member of Staff leading the trip must check that external activity providers have appropriate safety standards and liability insurance.
 The Council for Learning Outside the Classroom (LOtC) awards the LOtC Quality Badge to organisations which meet nationally recognised standards.
-Where the organisation does not hold the badge, the member of staff must check they are an appropriate organisation to use.
+To check that the LOtC Badge is in date refer to: Find a LOtC Quality Badge Holder - Council for Learning Outside the Classroom Where the organisation does not hold the badge, the member of staff must check they are an appropriate organisation to use.